-To annually authorize all road, harvest and forest management activities for the operator.
+To annually authorize all road, harvest and forest management activities for the operator as previously approved in a Forest Harvest Plan (FHP).

 The AOP articulates in detail the activities proposed for the current year and must be approved by Alberta before timber operations shall commence.
 The AOP components include: